NewNepal-org/newnepal-website/README.md

 This is the source code for the NewNepal website.
 Anyone is welcome to submit edit requests (merge requests) on our GitLab repository hosted at https://gitlab.com/newnepal/newnepal.org.

-The organization vision is located at [src/pages/vision.md](src/pages/vision.md).
+The organization mission is located at [src/pages/mission.md](src/pages/mission.md).

 For development information, see [Development.md](Development.md).